Puff pastry cheese straws

 I’m sure y’all have seen, bought, and eaten puff pastry cheese straws from your favorite shop, bakery, or supermarket.

 Aren’t they so good for snacking?
-The flakey buttery pastry has a rich savory cheese flavor.
-And it’s delicious to enjoy as it is or with some sort of dipping sauce.
+The flakey, buttery pastry has a rich, savory cheese flavor.
+And it’s delicious to enjoy as it is or with some dipping sauce.

 The interesting thing about these cheese pastries is that they taste light when you eat them.
 Though I’m sure you will be full if you eat loads of them.

-The pastry is perfect for appetizers, or just to keep for a light lunch snack.
+The pastry is perfect for appetizers or to keep for a light lunch snack.

 You can make it in literally less than half an hour.
-In that, you only have to spend about 10 minutes (or less depending on how fast you can work) to prepare the pastry.
+You only have to spend about 10 minutes (or less, depending on how fast you can work) to prepare the pastry.

 So you will have fresh-from-the-oven cheese straws puff pastry in 25 minutes to enjoy with your loved ones.

 Simply because they are delish and better taste than those from the shop or bakery.